Framed motives of relative motivic spheres: Geometric lemmas

-In this section we prove a couple of useful lemmas used in the following sections.
+In this section we prove a couple of geometric lemmas used in the following sections.
+All schemes in this section are supposed to be affine and noetherian.
+If $X$ is an affine noetherian scheme and $Z\subset X$ is a closed subset then by~\cite[6.9]{G} the henselization $X^h_Z$ of $X$ at $Z$ is an affine noetherian scheme.
 We start with a useful remark.

-\begin{remark} {\rm Let $W$ be a local regular scheme with a closed point $w$.
+\begin{remark} {\rm Let $W$ be a reduced local scheme with a closed point $w$.
 Let $S\subset W$ be a closed subset.
-Then $S$ is a local scheme which is connected and $w$ is the only closed point of $S$.
+Then $S$ with the reduced scheme structure is a local scheme which is connected and $w$ is the only closed point of $S$.

-Furthermore, let $U$ be a henselian local regular scheme with the closed point $u$.
-Let $\pi: W\to U$ be a morphism such that $\pi(w)=u$ and $\pi|_S: S\to U$ is quasi-finite.
+Furthermore, let $U$ be a reduced henselian local scheme with the closed point $u$.
+Let $S\subset W$ be a closed subset.
+Let $\pi: W\to U$ be a morphism such that $\pi(w)=u$ and let $\pi|_S: S\to U$ be quasi-finite.
 By~\cite[Theorem I.4.2]{Mi} $S$ is finite over $U$.
-Regarding $S$ as a closed subscheme with the reduced structure, it is connected and local.
+Thus $S$ is reduced henselian local.